Parchive/par3cmdline/windows/README.txt

 Some commands and options are useless.
 There may be some mistake or failure.

-It keeps all input blocks and recovery blocks on memory at this time.
+It keeps many input blocks and recovery blocks on memory at this time.
 So, it cannot treat large files now.
 I will solve this problem of file IO, after I test behavior of the mechanism.